 If you can identify and plan for these costs, it means you can avoid as many surprises as possible.
 Knowing this vital information will allow you to consider the time in which it will take you to generate enough revenue to cover your expenses.
 It has even been recommended by experts to overestimate, meaning you add 10% on top of your total costs to act almost like insurance for any hiccups you may incur in the coming weeks, months and year.

-You can display an Estimate Expense in your Sales Analysis window.
+You can display an Estimate Expenses line in your Sales Analysis window.
 This amount will display proportionally depending on which view you have selected (Daily, Weekly to Date, Monthly to Date or Annual to Date).
 It can be used as an indication that the value of your Sales has covered your Estimated Expenses for any given period.

 Remember, the Estimated Expenses should be calculated external to COSTAR and may include items such as wages, rent, electricity, loans etc. You could calculate these on an annual basis based on the previous 12 months to get a monthly average value.
 Alternatively, you could calculate your daily expenses based on the previous year’s trading and add that to the Daily Expense column.
 You can also allow for additional and unusual expenses in a month (you might have an annual expense in a particular month that makes it extraordinary).